ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/code_review_not_required.md

-## Default Branch Doesn't Require Code Review
+# Default Branch Should Require Code Review

 policy name: code_review_not_required

 severity: HIGH

-### Description
+## Description

-In order to comply with separation of duties principle and enforce secure code practices, a code review should be mandatory using the source-code-management built-in enforcement.
+In order to comply with separation of duties principle and enforce secure code practices, a code review should be mandatory using the source-code-management system's built-in enforcement.
 This option is found in the branch protection setting of the repository.
-An even safer option is to require 2 separate reviewers, which is enforced in the Legitify policy "Default Branch Doesn't Require Code Review By At Least Two Reviewers".

-### Threat Example(s)
+## Threat Example(s)

 Users can merge code without being reviewed, which can lead to insecure code reaching the main branch and production.

-### Remediation
+## Remediation

 1. Make sure you have admin permissions
 2. Go to the repo's settings page